 The Turia Canyon is also a popular destination for rock climbers.
 Indeed, we saw some of them during our hike.
 But I guess I´m not at this level of adventure travel yet…

 Anyway, The route of the hanging bridges of Chulilla simply belongs on your list of must-do hikes in Valencia.
-Also, you should really check Navajas and Jerica.
-And if you don’t mind driving a bit longer, you can also check The Millenary Olive Trees Route in Canet lo Roig.
+For more Valencia travel ideas you can check my posts 10 Places in The Province of Valencia You´ve never Heard Of and 10 Epic Hikes in Castellon, The Province of Valencia.
+Nature-lovers should check Navajas, La Senda Del Rio de Teresa and Jerica.
+And if you don’t mind driving a bit longer, you can also hike The Millenary Olive Trees Route in Canet lo Roig.